ma226hn/smyckenwebbplats/README.md

 # smyckenwebbplats
-- frontend for jewelry website with pure html and css
+- Responsive jewelry website design using pure html and css